Most experienced gardeners are aware of crown rot disease, even if they have never experienced its destructive effect on their plants.

 - Lawn Fungus Control: Tips On Identifying and Treating Lawn Fungus

-- St. Augustine Grass Disease – Take-All Root Rot
+- St. Augustine Grass Disease – Take-All Roots Rot

 Discard these plants to avoid introducing the destructive fungus into the soil.

 If you grow for any period of time you’ll experience crown rot.
-Keeping a clean growing area, good soil which drains well and air movement will help keep grown rot under control.
+Keeping a clean growing area, good soil that drains well and air movement will help keep grown rot under control.